 The EAL Program is reviewed yearly and therefore is subject to change.
 The number of students who qualify for EAL determines funding, staffing and ultimately program delivery.
 If you have any queries about the EAL program, please feel free to call the school and ask for the EAL Coordinator.

-Ms McCarthy, EAL Coodinator
+Ms Tse, EAL Coodinator